Alpha-1-antitrypsin deficit

 "Currently, gene therapy clinical trials are being conducted that attempt to correct the genetic defect responsible for AAT deficiency by introducing the correct gene into liver cells, but the results are not yet known".

-Alpha-1-antitrypsin deficiency is a genetic disease characterized by low levels of a substance called Alpha-1-antitrypsin (AAT), which is essential for balancing/contrasting protease activity.
+Alpha-1-antitrypsin deficiency is a genetic disease characterised by low levels of a substance called Alpha-1-antitrypsin (AAT), which is essential to balance/counterbalance the activity of proteases.

-In the lung, AAT deficiency leads to the uncontrolled activity of other proteins that are activated during states of inflammation in response to various types of damage (infections, irritants such as tobacco smoke).
-This results in the progressive destruction of the walls of the alveoli (small sacs located at the end of the airways) which in the long term causes pulmonary emphysema.
+In the lung, AAT deficiency leads to uncontrolled activity of other proteins that are activated during inflammatory states in response to various types of damage (infections, irritants such as tobacco smoke).
+This leads to progressive destruction of the walls of the alveoli (small sacs located at the end of the airways) which in the long term causes pulmonary emphysema.

-The symptoms of AAT deficiency depend on the type of genetic defect inherited.
+The symptoms of AAT deficiency depend on the type of inherited genetic defect.
+The most common symptoms are: Dyspnoea, cough, breath sounds and liver failure.

-Dyspnea can be accompanied by coughing and breathing sounds similar to those produced in asthma and increased susceptibility to respiratory infections.
+Dyspnoea may be accompanied by asthma-like coughing and wheezing and increased susceptibility to respiratory infections.

 Do you have any of these symptoms?